-Metal buildings from steel warehouses to storage facilities to commercial buildings are notoriously bad for getting reliable signal.
+Metal buildings of all shapes and sizes - from barns and barndominiums to commercial warehouses - are notoriously bad for getting reliable cellular signal inside.

-While outside 4G & 3G signals are generally reliable, getting signal inside a metal building becomes a chore, because metal is the most disruptive material when it comes to blocking and degrading cell signal.
+While outside cellular signals are generally reliable, getting signal inside a metal building becomes a chore, because metal is the most disruptive material when it comes to blocking and degrading cell signal.

 Understanding How Cell Phone Signal Works